ascanipek/yoklama/README.md

 After running the application locally, you can deploy it by sending it on the hosting / server.

+After doing Migration (php artisan migrate).
+And then,

+php artisan db:seed --class=UserSeeder
+php artisan db:seed --class=ClassSeeder

-After doing Migration (php artisan migrate) and Seed (php artisan db:seed), a user with administrative authority will be added, the information of this user:
+a user with administrative authority will be added, the information of this user:

 E-Mail: user@test.com
 Password: 12345678

+Finally run,
+php artisan key:generate

 Later, you can add and delete users from the management panel.